Meet the Staff

 In 1997, Gibson joined Sutton Radiocasting as operations manager at WBCU in Union, South Carolina.
 In 2000 Gibson was named general manager of what was then the group’s WGVC FM in Newberry, South Carolina.

 Following the acquisition of additional markets in 2001 by Art Sutton’s group, Sean was named station manager of what was then WEHR (now WSGC FM) before being named vice president and general manager of the Elberton, Georgia stations (now WSGC AM/FM ) in 2002.
 In 2008, Gibson was named Vice President and General Manager of WFSC and WNCC in Franklin, N. C. full filling a longtime desire to operate in the mountains.

-Gibson has been married since 1993 to the former Tori Stumpff and the couple have two daughters, Sidney and Claire both involved in drama.
-In his spare time Gibson loves history and plays electric bass.
+Gibson’s daughters, Sidney and Claire are both involved in sports.
+In his spare time Gibson loves jogging, biking 40-50 miles a week and plays electric bass.

 George has been operations manager of WNCC-FM and WFSC-AM since 2007, coming to Franklin, NC from his hometown of Greenwood, SC, where he served as operations manager for WHZQ-FM and WCRS-AM.